appscodelabs/gh-release-automation-testing/README.md

 if patch > 0 && special == ""
 	# this is a patch release
 	if `release-$major.$minor.$patch` or `release-$major.$minor` branch exists
-		- git tag -fa $tag -m $tag -m "Release-tracker: $url"
+		- git tag -a $tag -m $tag -m "Release-tracker: $url"
 		- git push -u origin HEAD --tags else
 		_PANIC_ "please cherry pick all commits for a patch release"